oshyTheVll/rikaA/README.md

 2. open .bat with notepad or whatever you like
 3. you gonna see "Your-rikaA.js-path-here" select it all and paste your path

+and before running .bat make sure you run this command on the cmd: npm install discord.js dotenv

 hope you like it..